blueag8/Sidetrack/README.md

 ### Difficulties encountered

-i.
-Background Image disappearing and not scaling ii.
-Carousel animation jumping iii.
-Social Media links not lining up iv.
-Images not responding when change in viewport ie desktop to mobile view
+1. Background Image disappearing and not scaling
+2. Carousel animation jumping
+3. Social Media links not lining up
+4. Images not responding when change in viewport ie desktop to mobile view

 #### Solutions